LCDM halo substructure properties revealed with high resolution and large volume cosmological simulations: Subhalo properties

 where $x = m_{\rm vir}/M_{\rm h}$, $\alpha$ represents the slope of the power law and there are three other free parameters.
 This expression captures the correct behaviour at the high mass end.

 As subhaloes lose mass due to tidal stripping when orbiting around the host, the mass parameter for subhaloes, as usually defined with respect to a given overdensity value, may not be valid and can be considered ill-defined.
-Instead, the tidal mass is typically used, i.e., the enclosed mass within the tidal radius, or the radius of the subhalo after its interaction with the host tidal forces~\citep{2008gady.book.....B, vandenbosch18}.
+Instead, the tidal mass is sometimes used, i.e. the enclosed mass within the tidal radius, or the radius of the subhalo after its interaction with the host tidal forces~\citep{2008gady.book.....B, vandenbosch18}.
+In the case of the \textsc{ROCKSTAR} halo/subhalo finder used in this paper, the subhalo mass is defined with respect to a given overdensity value applied to only particles gravitationally bound to the subhalo, ameliorating ambiguity in the mass definition.

 In this work, to avoid complications with the definition of subhalo masses, we will mainly use the $V_{\rm max}$ parameter instead, representing the maximum circular velocity of particles within the subhalo.
 This quantity is more reliable since it is much less affected by tidal forces~\citep{Kravtsov04, Diemand07}, and allows us to describe the structural properties of a subhalo independently of any density profile and of the particular definition used for the virial/tidal radius \citep{Moline17}.
 The cumulative SHVF follows a power law as well: